A view of Pu’u Wa’awa’a and Hualalai beyond it. This is the time of year when Jacaranda trees are in bloom.

 An early morning view of Hualalai Volcano from Kawaihae Harbor.

-This week’s Sunday Stills challenge theme is ‘For the Birds.’
-See more offerings here.
+This week’s Sunday Stills challenge theme is ‘Great Outdoors.’
+See more responses here.

 In Hawaii, people spend a great deal of time outdoors.
 It’s common for people to have an outdoor kitchen, sometimes their only kitchen, sometimes a second one where a barbecue is the featured cooking apparatus.
 Carports often feature chairs and tables with cars parked elsewhere.
 The lanai, or deck, is as well-used as any room in the house.